JAlcocerT/JAlcocerT/content/blog/biz-paas-website.md

 curl -sSL https://dokploy.com/install.sh | sh
 ```

-With Dokplot, we can for example, **serve an Astro site, or any other containerized app**
+With Dokploty we can for example, **serve an Astro site, or any other containerized app**

 * DokPloy Astro Example from their docs: